Human Papilloma Virus (HPV)

 How it spreads: HPV is transmitted by direct contact, usually sexual, with an infected person.
 HPV transmission can be reduced, but not eliminated with the use of physical barriers, such as condoms.

-What to do: There are currently three types of HPV vaccine available.
-Gardasil 4 also known as HPV4 contains protection against four types of HPV and both women and men are eligible to receive this vaccine.
-Gardasil 9 is Merck's newest version of HPV vaccine and covers 9 strains of HPV.
+What to do: Gardasil 9 is Merck's newest version of HPV vaccine and covers 9 strains of HPV.
 Gardasil 9 or HPV 9 is for both males and females.
-Cervarix, known as HPV2, contains protection for two types of HPV and is only available to women.

-Vaccine protection from either Gardasil or Cervarix is recommended for all females at 11-12 years of age, with either type of vaccine given as a series of three doses.
-The vaccination series can be started beginning at age nine years at the medical providers discretion.
-All females 13-26 years of age are recommended to start or complete a series of three doses of vaccine.
+Vaccine protection from Gardasil is recommended for all females and males at 11-12 years of age, with the vaccine given as a series of two or three doses.* The vaccination series can be started beginning at age nine years at the medical providers discretion.
+All females 11-26 years of age are recommended to start or complete a series of two or three doses of vaccine.*

-Vaccine protection for males with the Gardasil three-dose series may be given beginning at age 9 through 26 years of age to reduce their likelihood of genital warts.
+Vaccine protection for males with the Gardasil two or three dose series* may be given beginning at age 9 through 26 years of age.

 Ideally, vaccine should be administered before potential exposure to HPV through sexual contact.